cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/README.md

 ## If you like to:

  - Learn about the models used herein [Description](docs/Mathematical%20and%20Statistical%20Modeling%20of%20COVID19%20in%20Brazil.ipynb)
- - See how it's works in pratice [Painel Covid-19](http://covid19br.org/)
+ - See how it works in pratice [Painel Covid-19](http://covid19br.org/)
  - Learn by doing
      - [A simple SIR computaion](/tutorials/SIR.ipynb)